 St. Mary’s is a Roman Catholic primary school provided by the Diocese of Salford and prioritises admission for pupils baptised as Roman Catholics.
 We are a happy and harmonious school and welcome all faiths here.

-To apply for aplace at St Mary's you will need rto apply both to the Local Authority AND by filling in the schools own Supplementary form which can be obtained form the school office.
+To apply for a place at St Mary's you will need to apply both to the Local Authority AND by filling in the schools own supplementary form which can be obtained from the school office.

 This policy has been developed within the spirit and context of our Mission Statement

 St Mary’s RC Primary School is a Roman Catholic Primary School under the trusteeship of the Diocese of Salford.
 It is maintained by Manchester Authority.

 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.